MetaMask/metamask-docs/api-sdk/how-to/use-sdk/index.md

 </TabItem>
 <TabItem value="nodejs" label="Node.js">

-When a user accesses your Node.js app, the SDK renders a QR code on the console which users can scan with their MetaMask Mobile app.
+When a user accesses your Node.js dapp, the SDK renders a QR code on the console which users can scan with their MetaMask Mobile app.

 <p align="center">